Persistent organic pollutant: Additive and synergistic effects

 Evaluation of the effects of POPs on health is very challenging in the laboratory setting.
 For example, for organisms exposed to a mixture of POPs, the effects are assumed to be additive.
 Mixtures of POPs can in principle produce synergistic effects.
 With synergistic effects, the toxicity of each compound is enhanced (or depressed) by the presence of other compounds in the mixture.
 When put together, the effects can far exceed the approximated additive effects of the POP compound mixture.

 In urban areas and indoor environments

 Traditionally it was thought that human exposure to POPs occurred primarily through food, however indoor pollution patterns that characterize certain POPs have challenged this notion.
 Recent studies of indoor dust and air have implicated indoor environments as a major sources for human exposure via inhalation and ingestion.
-Furthermore, significant indoor POP pollution must be a major route of human POP exposure, considering the modern trend in spending larger proportions of life indoors.
-Several studies have shown that indoor (air and dust) POP levels to exceed outdoor (air and soil) POP concentrations.
+Furthermore, the impact of indoor POP pollution is exacerbated by the modern trend toward spending larger proportions of life indoors.
+Several studies have shown that indoor (air and dust) POP levels frequently exceed outdoor (air and soil) POP concentrations.